giaf/blasfeo/tests/README.md

 - `blasfeo_libref.{a, so}`:

-	Blasfeo library compiled with REFERENCE target with routines name aliased postponing `_ref` prefix in order to cohesist with the same routines compiled with other targets, i.e. HIGH_PERFORMANCE.
+	Blasfeo library compiled with REFERENCE target with routines name aliased postponing `_ref` prefix in order to coesist with the same routines compiled with other targets, i.e. HIGH_PERFORMANCE.

 - `blasfeo_lib.{a, so}`: